Neural Diversity Regularizes Hallucinations in Language Models

 \section{Abstract}

-Language models continue to hallucinate despite increases in parameters, compute, and data.
-We propose \emph{neural diversity} --- decorrelated parallel representations --- as a principled mechanism that reduces hallucination rates at fixed parameter and data budgets.
-Inspired by portfolio theory, where uncorrelated assets reduce risk by $\sqrt{P}$, we prove hallucination probability is bounded by representational correlation: $\Prob(\HALL) \leq f(\sigma^2((1-\rho(P))/P + \rho(P)), \mu^2)$, which predicts that language models need an optimal amount of neurodiversity.
-To validate this, we introduce ND-LoRA (Neural Diversity Low-Rank Adaptation), combining parallel LoRA adapters with Barlow Twins regularization, and demonstrate that ND-LoRA \emph{reduces hallucinations by up to 25.6\% (14.6\% avg.)} without degrading general accuracy.
-Ablations show LoRA adapters and regularization act synergistically, causal interventions prove neurodiversity as the mediating factor and correlational analyses indicate scale: a 0.1\% neural correlation increase is associated with a 3.8\% hallucination increase.
-Finally, task-dependent optimality emerges: different tasks require different amounts of optimal neurodiversity.
-Together, our results highlight neural diversity as a third axis of scaling --- orthogonal to parameters and data --- to \emph{improve the reliability of language models at fixed budgets}.
+Language models continue to hallucinate despite scaling parameters, compute, and data.
+We propose \emph{neural diversity} --- decorrelated parallel representations --- as a provable mechanism to reduce hallucination rates at fixed parameter and data budgets.
+While existing mitigation strategies largely target accuracy, we \emph{reframe it as a second-moment reliability problem} governed by representational covariance and \emph{provide the first formal tail bounds} for hallucination probability in ensembled language models, explaining 94.3\% of reliability variation across configurations in our setting (Qwen2.5-0.5B, 20M Pile tokens, 12 tasks).
+We introduce ND-LoRA (Neural Diversity Low-Rank Adaptation), combining parallel LoRA adapters with Barlow Twins regularization, and \emph{reduce hallucinations by up to 25.6\% (and 14.6\% on average)} while preserving capability.
+Ablations show LoRA and regularization act synergistically; causal interventions identify neural diversity as the mediating factor; correlational studies indicate scale, with +0.1\% neural correlation associated with +3.8\% hallucination.
+Finally, task-dependent optima emerge: different tasks require different optimal diversity.
+Neural diversity enables reliability gains without scaling, improving tails orthogonally to parameters and data at near-zero cost (+0.008\% pretraining, 1.1$\times$ latency).